scatmanFATMAN/lib_mysqludf_archivepartition/README.md

 <h1>lib_mysqludf_archivepartition</h1>
 <p>MySQL User Defined Function for moving and managing partitions on disk.</p>
 <p>MySQL doesn't offer a way to to change the data directory of a partition once the partition is already created.
 I had a need to keep many partitions, but older partitions moved off the SSDs and onto the slower HDDs.
-This library uses the same technique that MySQL uses when you specify a different data directory when creating a partition.</p>
+This library uses the same technique that MySQL uses when you specify a different data directory when creating a partition.
+Because of this, using ALTER TABLE ..
+DROP PARTITION .. and DROP TABLE .. work just fine.</p>

 <table>
   <tr>